Andrew Talansky: Career

 In 2012, Talansky scored his first professional victory in Europe at the Tour de l'Ain, and again rode the Tour de Romandie.
 This time he finished second overall behind Bradley Wiggins, having finished second to Wiggins on the final stage, a 16.24 km individual time trial.
 Later in the season he was named Garmin's lead rider for the Vuelta a España, finishing seventh in the general classification.
 In 2013, he came second in Paris–Nice, having led the race for two days, and was selected for the Tour de France for the first time, again making the top ten overall.

 He won the 2014 Critérium du Dauphiné, joining a high-quality breakaway group on the final stage to overcome a 39-second deficit to overnight race leader Alberto Contador.
 He retired from the 2014 Tour de France after a very uncomfortable day on his bike, due to multiple crashes.
 The broom wagon was following him at the end of the stage.
 He returned to the Tour de France in 2015, finishing eleventh overall.
 The following year he once again contested the Tour de Romandie, but rode in support of Rigoberto Urán and Pierre Rolland.
 Later in the season, he took fifth-place overall finishes at the Tour de Suisse and the Vuelta a España.

 In September 2017 Talansky announced his retirement from competition via an Instagram post.
 However, the following month he indicated that he had "un-retired" and would take up competing in triathlon.
+He permanently retired from professional endurance sport at the end of the 2019 season after competing in his final Ironman in Chattanooga, TN.